-The purpose of Type B testing is to evaluate the protective performance of packaging for goods to achieve Amazon ISTA 6 certification.
+The purpose of Amazon Package Test Type B is to evaluate the protective performance of packaging for goods to achieve Amazon ISTA 6 package testing certification.
 The package will undergo testing related to vibrations, shocks, and other stresses that packages normally encounter throughout transportation to the customer.
 During testing, the product will be inside the package and they are considered together.
 Not all shipping conditions can be tested with Type B alone.
 For example, this does not test for any irregular handling.

 - Problem 1.
 Protruding Tuck Flap- end flaps only secured with tamper evident stickers or partial tape